aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 ::: details How long has it been since we met?

-:tropical_drink: : *How long has it been since we know each other?*
+:tropical_drink: : *How long has it been since we knew each other?*

-:comet: : *Eh...I think it's been more than year?*
+:comet: : *Eh...
+I think it's been more than year?*

-:tropical_drink: : *It's been pretty long time.*
+:tropical_drink: : *It has been a pretty long time.*

-:tropical_drink: : *I never imagined they we would be so close back then.*
+:tropical_drink: : *I never imagined that we would be so close back then.*

 :comet: : *Hey but I did!!*